 - 2. If your conference holds a general open audition for hiring companies, we may attend and post callbacks from that open call.

 - 3. We usually adjudicate rounds of Irene Ryans.
 If we do, we’ll post a callback sheet from those rounds.

 - 4. It’s important to remember that even if we don’t call you back from an open call or from Irene Ryans, you can still schedule an audition via option 1.

 You’ll generally be given 10-15 minute time slots, during which we’ll both see your work and interview you.

-We will NOT be attending SETC/NETC in 2015.
+We will NOT be attending SETC or NETC in 2016.

 We use the established callback rules and procedures set by these conferences.
 Please note that we sometimes do not attend these conferences.

 Electronic auditions will not be considered before January 1 and MUST be received by February 28.
-Please be sure to include your contact e-mail and telephone number as we will be conducting e-mail and telephone interviews with selected candidates.
+Please be sure to include your contact e-mail and telephone number as we will schedule Skype or FaceTime callbacks with selected candidates.

 If you receive a callback from us, we’ll sometimes ask to see your audition material again and possibly give you an adjustment to the work.
 We may also ask to see some of the additional material mentioned in the What to Prepare section.